The Intellectual Property and Antitrust Review: European Union

 The EU competition rules on anticompetitive agreements, abuse of dominant position and merger control may be relevant to conduct involving IPRs.
 The most fundamental EU rules on competition are found in the Treaty on the Functioning of the European Union (TFEU), but secondary EU legislation and EC guidelines are also highly relevant.

-Article 101 of the TFEU prohibits agreements and concerted practices that 'have as their object or effect the prevention, restriction or distortion of competition'.3 Several pieces of EU secondary legislation and EC guidelines must be taken into account in applying Article 101 of the TFEU to IPR-related agreements.
+Article 101 TFEU prohibits agreements and concerted practices that 'have as their object or effect the prevention, restriction or distortion of competition'.
+Several pieces of EU secondary legislation and EC guidelines must be taken into account in applying Article 101 TFEU to IPR-related agreements.
 They include:

-- Commission Regulation (EU) No. 316/2014 on the application of Article 101(3) of the TFEU to categories of technology transfer agreements (the Technology Transfer Block Exemption Regulation (TTBER)) and the accompanying Technology Transfer Guidelines;
+- Commission Regulation (EU) No. 316/2014 on the application of Article 101(3) TFEU to categories of technology transfer agreements (TTBER) and the accompanying Technology Transfer Guidelines;

-- Commission Regulation (EU) No. 1217/2010 on the application of Article 101(3) of the TFEU to certain categories of research and development agreements (the R&D Block Exemption Regulation); and
+- Commission Regulation (EU) No. 1217/2010 on the application of Article 101(3) TFEU to certain categories of research and development agreements (the R&D Block Exemption Regulation);

-- EC Guidelines on the applicability of Article 101 of the TFEU to horizontal cooperation agreements 2011 (the Horizontal Cooperation Guidelines).
+- EC Guidelines on the applicability of Article 101 TFEU to horizontal cooperation agreements 2011 (the Horizontal Cooperation Guidelines);

-Article 102 of the TFEU prohibits the abuse of a dominant position.
-The EC's Guidance on its enforcement priorities in applying Article 102 of the TFEU to abusive exclusionary conduct by dominant undertakings (the Guidance in applying Article 102 of the TFEU) addresses conduct involving IPRs, in particular in relation to refusals to license IPRs.
+Article 102 TFEU prohibits any abuse of a dominant position.
+The EC's Guidance on its enforcement priorities in applying Article 102 TFEU to abusive exclusionary conduct by dominant undertakings (the Guidance in applying Article 102 TFEU) addresses conduct involving IPRs, in particular in relation to refusals to license IPRs.

-The basic regulation on EU merger control is Council Regulation (EC) No. 139/2004 on the control of concentrations between undertakings (the EU Merger Regulation (EUMR)).
+The basic regulation on EU merger control is Council Regulation (EC) No. 139/2004 on the control of concentrations between undertakings (EUMR).
 Under the EUMR, the acquisition of IPRs may constitute a concentration triggering EU merger control.
 Full-function joint ventures to which IP (and potentially other) assets are contributed may similarly require notification pursuant to the EUMR.
 To the extent the EC identifies competition concerns regarding a concentration, the parties may seek to offer relevant remedies, including divestiture or licensing of IPRs.

 Year in review